Adedoyinmaryam/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 7. A function that draws a diagonal line on the terminal.
 8. A function that prints a square, followed by a new line.
 10. A  program that prints the numbers from 1 to 100, followed by a new line
+10. A function that prints a triangle, followed by a new line.